bootdotdev/blog/content/misc/code-academy-alternatives.md

 Because most courses have similar pricing, I’ll be comparing these Codecademy alternatives mostly on other merits.
 Just for comparison’s sake, though, you should know that Codecademy has a free tier.
 To get access to the career tracks and extended courses, you’ll have to pay for the Pro tier, which costs $39.99 per month ($19.99 if billed annually).

 It’s a great platform.
 But it can’t do everything.
 It has a number of shortcomings that make it less than a perfect solution in a number of circumstances.
-If you’ve stumbled upon this article because you’ve googled “alternative to Codecademy,” you’re probably in one of those circumstances.
+If you’ve stumbled upon this article because you’ve googled "alternative to Codecademy," you’re probably in one of those circumstances.

 Let’s get into our lineup and see if you can’t find a better option.